ShenZheng2000/LLIE_Survey_Revise/README.md

 # Concerns about Datasets:

-* **Datasets' Practicality**: (R1P1) Skepticism about the practicality of the SICE_Grad and SICE_Mix datasets, especially regarding their difference from real-life low-light scenarios and the use of permuting panels.
+* **Datasets' Practicality**: (R1P1, R3P1) Skepticism about the practicality of the SICE_Grad and SICE_Mix datasets, especially regarding their difference from real-life low-light scenarios and the use of permuting panels.
 More explanation about the design philosophy of these datasets is needed.

 * **Video Dataset Context**: (R1P5) Concerns about the Night Wenzhou video dataset not having corresponding normal light videos.
-More context on how the video is degraded, and how noise, blur, shadows, and artifacts are added is needed.
+Besides, more context on how the video is degraded, and how noise, blur, shadows, and artifacts are added is needed.

-* **Dataset Realism**: (R3P1) The proposed datasets, especially "SICE_Grad” and "SICE_Mix", are seen as not being reflective of real-world scenarios, and there's skepticism about their value as benchmarks.

 * **Dataset Artifacts/Copyright**: (R2P2) The boundary artifact in the new datasets, especially between different panels, needs analysis as they might distort the image semantics.
 Moreover, there is a concern regarding copyright issues since modifications have been made to the existing SICE dataset.

-* **Wenzhou Dataset Value**: (R4P2) The Night Wenzhou dataset is challenging, but more analysis and discussion are needed to demonstrate its value.
+* **Dataset Value**: (R4P2) The Night Wenzhou dataset is challenging, but more analysis and discussion are needed to demonstrate its value.
 Quantitative comparison results for this dataset are also missing.

 # Literature Review: